Let’s talk about Day of the Dead food!

-Have you ever considered adding Day of the Dead (Dia de los Muertos) to your Fall activities?
-We had a really fun time learning more about this holiday during our lessons.
+Day of the Dead is a great topic to add to your Fall activities.
+We really had a fun time learning more about this holiday during our lessons and activities.

 It was interesting to learn about a different culture and how they use the time in October to honor the loved ones who have passed.